-Our lawyers at Petrov Law Firm handle all types of nursing home abuse cases, including those involving:
+Our lawyers at Petrov Personal Injury Lawyers handle all types of nursing home abuse cases, including those involving:

 Physical abuse can include any type of violent contact, including hitting, slapping, pushing, or striking the victim with objects.
 In nursing homes, physical abuse can also include improper use of restraints, whether physical or chemical in nature.

 Sexual abuse in nursing homes can be extremely difficult to detect.
 Patients who suffer from memory disorders and other disabilities are particularly vulnerable to sexual abuse.
 Sexual abuse can include rape, unwanted sexual contact, or even unwelcome comments of a sexual nature.

 Nursing home residents have the right to be treated with respect.
 Emotional abuse can be just as damaging as physical abuse in nursing home settings.

 Emotional abuse can include insults, threats, coercion, intimidation, or humiliation.
 Nursing home staff members can also commit emotional and psychological abuse by intentionally isolating vulnerable residents without justification.

 Residents in assisted living facilities are also vulnerable to financial exploitation and abuse.

 Financial abuse can include:

 - Stealing a resident’s personal property